USEPA/MCSimMod/README.md

 Ultimately, the RTools usr/bin and mingw32/bin must be added to PATH before the install.

-Once RTools is insalled, run `install.packages(RMCSim)` <Future: depending on how the install happens, this line might be different>
+Once RTools is installed, run

+`install.packages(RMCSim)` <Future: depending on how the install happens, this line might be different>

 ## Linux install
 Simply run:

 `install.packages(RMCSim)` <Future: depending on how the install happens, this line might be different>